The Flash: Powers and abilities

 Speedsters may at times use the ability to speed-read at incredible rates and in doing so, process vast amounts of information.
 Whatever knowledge they acquire in this manner is usually temporary.
 Their ability to think fast also allows them some immunity to telepathy, as their thoughts operate at a rate too rapid for telepaths such as Martian Manhunter or Gorilla Grodd to read or influence their minds.

 Flashes and other super-speedsters also have the ability to speak to one another at a highly accelerated rate.
 This is often done to have private conversations in front of non-fast people (as when Flash speaks to Superman about his ability to serve both the Titans and the JLA in The Titans #2).
 Speed-talking is also sometimes used for comedic effect where Flash becomes so excited that he begins talking faster and faster until his words become a jumble of noise.
 He also has the ability to change the vibration of his vocal cords making it so he can change how his voice sounds to others.

 While not having the physical strength of many of his comrades and enemies, Flash has shown to be able to use his speed to exert incredible momentum into physical attacks.
-In Injustice: Gods Among Us, Flash uses these kinds of attacks as many of his special moves.

 The Flash has also claimed that he can process thoughts in less than an attosecond.
 At times he is able to throw lightning created by his super speed and make speed vortices.

 Some flashes also have the ability to create speed avatars (i.e. duplicates) and these avatars have sometimes been sent to different timelines to complete a particular mission.
 (Barry Allen exhibits this ability in the live action series "The Flash").

 He can also be seen negating the effects of the anti-life equation, when he freed Iris-West from its control (probably due to his connection with the Speed Force).

 It is said that Wally West has reached the velocity of 23,759,449,000,000,000,000,000,000,000,000,000,000,000,000 (about 24 tredecillion) × c (the speed of light), and he could only do this with the help of every human being on earth moving so the Speed Force was joined through everyone.
 With that speed, he was able to run not only from planet to planet but also to different galaxies and universes at what would be considered a blink of an eye.